-COUN6330 Professional Issues in Counseling (3 hours)
+COUN6331 Professional Issues in Clinical Mental Health Counseling (3 hours)

-This course is the capstone course for the counseling program and is designed to address practical issues relevant to the practice of professional counseling.
-The course will be presented as a hybrid, with a portion of the course being taught through Blackboard and the other portion in class.
-The following topics will be addressed: preparing for the National
+This course is the capstone course for the counseling program and is designed to address practical issues relevant to the practice of clinical mental health counseling.
+The course will be presented as a hybrid, with a portion of the course being taught through Canvas and the other portion in class.
+The following topics will be addressed: preparing for the National Counselor Exam (NCE) & Counselor Preparation Comprehensive Exam (CPCE), applying for licensure and certification (e.g., LPC, NBCC, AAMFT), advocacy, resumes and interviews, and practice management.
+December graduates must take this course in the spring semester prior to graduation and May graduates must take this course in the fall semester prior to graduation.